douglasrizzo/dodo_detector/README.rst

 Dependencies
 ------------

-Besides the dependencies listed on ``setup.py``, the package also depends on:
+For the keypoint-based object detector:

 - `OpenCV 3 nonfree/contrib packages <https://github.com/opencv/opencv_contrib>`__, which include the SURF [1]_ and SIFT [2]_ keypoint detection algorithms

+For the TensorFlow-based object detectors:

+- if you plan to run this on ROS, or use Python 2.7, or TensorFlow 1: `TensorFlow Object Detection API v1 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md>`__
-- `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`__
+- if you plan on running this with TensorFlow 2: `TensorFlow Object Detection API v2 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md>`__

 Follow their respective documentation pages to install them.